-This report is made solely to the members of London Borough of Lambeth, as a body and as administering authority for the London Borough of Lambeth Pension Fund, in accordance with part 5 of the Local Audit and Accountability Act 2014 and as set out in paragraph 44 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
-Our audit work has been undertaken so that we might state to the members of the Council those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the members of the Council, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the members of the London Borough of Lambeth, as a body and as administering authority for the Lambeth Pension Fund, in accordance with part 5 of the Local Audit and Accountability Act 2014 and as set out in paragraph 44 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
+Our audit work has been undertaken so that we might state to the members of the London Borough of Lambeth those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the members of the London Borough of Lambeth, as a body, for our audit work, for this report, or for the opinions we have formed.